Skip to main content

 2. Student performance on CMAS/PSAT/SAT Math will recover to 2019 pre-COVID level, and

-3. Achievement Gap for minority, FRL, English Learner and IEP subgroups will recover to 2019 pre-COVID level
+3. Achievement Gap for minority, FRL, English Learner, and IEP subgroups will recover to the 2019 pre-COVID level

 2022-23 Annual Performance targets: